logan-ankenbrandt/law-pilot-blog/test.md

+# Legal Documents Meet AI: An Exciting Journey from Python Setup to LawPilot Mastery!
+Hey there, tech enthusiasts and legal eagles!
+Have you ever wondered about the spectacular possibilities that could arise from the intersection of artificial intelligence and the legal domain?
+Well, you're in luck, because we're about to embark on an exciting journey exploring just that!

+In this blog post, we'll be setting you up with all the tools you need to harness the power of AI for legal document analysis.
+We'll guide you through the process of setting up Python and pip on your machine, creating and activating a Python virtual environment, and installing the necessary Python packages.

+But that's not all!
+We'll also dive into the world of OpenAI, providing you with tips on securing your API key and running the language model with your own documents and system prompts.
+We'll show you how to use a document chat program and even set up aliases to make the running of the program a breeze.

+And finally, we'll explore the bright future of AI in the legal domain, discussing its potential applications and how it's being utilized today at LawPilot.
+LawPilot is an AI legal assistant builder that trains ChatGPT on your legal documents, helping you summarize and revise documents, generate and optimize arguments, and so much more.
+You can even upload multiple files, give your AI assistant instructions, and rest assured knowing that your data is securely stored on GCP/AWS servers​1​.

+So, fasten your seatbelts and get ready to delve into the thrilling world of AI and legal documents!

 # How to Setup Python3 and pip3 on Your Computer

-In this blog post, we'll cover the basics of how to install Python3 and pip3 on your computer and set them as the default.
+In this section, we'll cover the basics of how to install Python3 and pip3 on your computer and set them as the default.
 We'll focus on three main operating systems: Windows, Linux, and macOS.
 But first, let's have a quick primer on what Python, pip, and the command line/terminal are.

 ## A Quick Primer
 ### Python